MogaleMaps/thinkst-evaluation/ReadMe.md

 - Import the project into IntelliJ by selecting the build.gradle file and click open as project

 ## Running the test
-- Open terminal and paste the follow commands `./gradlew testAllBrowsers`
+- Open terminal and paste the following command `./gradlew testAllBrowsers`

 ## Supported Browsers